Frequently Asked Questions:

 1) What Dose do you recommend?

-CBD is new to the market.
-The Farm Bill recently signed in December of 2018, passed into law taking CBD from a Schedule 1 to a Schedule 6 which allows for interstate commerce and giving our U.S. farmers crop insurance.
-As every day passes, we are finding out more and more about all the molecules in the Hemp plant and its benefits.
+CBD is relatively new to the market.
+As every day passes, we are finding out more and more about all the molecules in the Hemp plant and their benefits.

 First, I am not a doctor, and I recommend speaking with your physician before use of any of these products, especially if you are currently taking other medications this may interact with.
-Your physician will have the best advice as to your specific needs.
-Studies on long-term use are still underway given how new this product is to the market.
+Your physician will have the best advice as to your specific dosage and needs.
+Studies on long-term use are still underway and it is crucial to do your own research for your benefit given how new this product is to the market.

 2) What does Full Spectrum Mean?

 Full spectrum CBD means the product contains other cannabinoids beyond CBD, along with other elements of the cannabis or hemp plant, including natural terpenes, vitamins, flavonoids, fatty acids, protein, and less than the .3% THC allowed by law.

 3) What is CBD Isolate?